 Bullying isn’t just unpleasant.
 It can have potentially harmful or grave effects.
-In fact, experts believe that there is a direct link between suicidal thoughts and attempts and being victim to a bully.
+In fact, experts believe that there is a direct link between suicidal thoughts and attempts and being a victim of a bully.

 Hold a Pledging Event